Wendy Whiteley: Relationship with Brett Whiteley

-They returned to Australia, and moved into a Federation house originally known as Lochgyle, built in 1907, in the Sydney suburb of Lavender Bay.
+They returned to Australia, and moved into a Federation house originally known as Lochgyle, built in 1905, in the Sydney suburb of Lavender Bay.
 They had travelled widely, visiting many of the world's great art museums and exhibitions.
-Now it was the five-year-old Arkie who said she was sick of moving and losing her friends every time she moved, and she wanted to stay in one place.
+But the five-year-old Arkie said she was sick of moving and losing her friends every time she moved, and that she wanted to stay in one place.
 This made Wendy and Brett decide to settle down in Lavender Bay.
 Initially they rented one floor of the house, but in 1974 they bought the house outright.
 The interior of the home was frequently the subject of Brett's paintings, often with Wendy's naked form reclining on a sofa or in the bathtub.

 In 1985, Brett bought an abandoned T-shirt factory in Surry Hills and turned it into a studio away from home.
 Their tandem heroin addiction continued, and in 1987 they were advised to seek separate treatment; Brett would stay to work in Australia, while Wendy and Arkie went to England.
 On Wendy's return from England in 1988, clean of heroin, Brett was now in a relationship with Janice Spencer, whom he had met at a Narcotics Anonymous meeting earlier that year, and was also still using heroin.
 Wendy refused to share the same house as Brett for fear of becoming trapped in heroin addiction once more, so Brett took up residence in his Surry Hills studio.
 They were divorced in 1989.

 Brett Whiteley died of a heroin overdose in 1992, Janice Spencer died of a heroin overdose in 2000, and Arkie died of cancer in 2001.
 The Surry Hills studio is now the location of the Brett Whiteley Studio, an art museum that was operated initially by Wendy in Brett's memory, but is now owned and managed by the Art Gallery of New South Wales.

 Wendy's secret garden

 Wendy Whiteley showed artistic ability during her teens.
 Brett believed her life drawing talent and understanding of colour was superior to his.
-Wendy suppressed her own artistic ambitions to be a wife, mother and helpmeet.
+Wendy suppressed her own artistic ambitions to be a wife and mother.
 After Brett's death she found a new outlet for her creativity.